segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 specifying which steps are executed under which conditions.

 The program typically starts with an initial state, and as it continues to execute, this state is modified over time as needed to achieve the desired outcome.
-So, in essence, imperative programming is all about laying out a clear set of instructions for the computer to follow, manipulating mutable state as necessary along the way.
+In essence, imperative programming is all about laying out a clear set of instructions for the computer to follow and manipulating mutable states as necessary along the way.

 > A variety of programming languages support Imperative Programming, from which some examples worth mentioning are:
-Java, Python, C, C++, Javascript, Pascal, Go.
+Java, Python, C, C++, Javascript, Pascal, and Go.
 {: .prompt-info }

 ## What is unique about this paradigm?

-Let's delve deeper into Imperative Paradigm key characteristics.
+Let's delve deeper into Imperative Paradigm's key characteristics.
 These defining features shape the way we approach problem-solving and code organization within this paradigm (click an item to unfold its description):

 <details>
-<summary><b>State Management</b> - At the heart of imperative programming lies the concept of mutable state.</summary>
+<summary><b>State Management</b> - At the heart of imperative programming lies the concept of a mutable state.</summary>
 <ul>
 At the heart of imperative programming lies the concept of mutable state.
 This means that the program maintains data that can be modified during its execution.
 Achieving this involves techniques such as variable declaration, assignments, and updating variables over time.
-Mutable state allows for dynamic changes to data as the program progresses, enabling it to adapt to varying conditions.
+A mutable state allows for dynamic changes to data as the program progresses, enabling it to adapt to varying conditions.
 </ul>
 </details>